-Today I bring you one of my all-time favorite Christmas gift ideas EVER!
+Today I bring you one of my all-time favorite gift ideas EVER!
 The genius in this gift is that it has sentiment and thoughtfulness in spades but is shockingly easy to put together.
-This will be a Christmas gift for my mom that I know she will treasure as my “Nana” is no longer with us.
+This will be a gift for my mom that I know she will treasure as my “Nana” is no longer with us.
 You could easily knock several people off your gift list with this same idea in no time, especially with the free recipe card printable that’s 100% editable so you don’t have to worry about pretty handwriting.

 Ready for the DIY?
 Read on for the full tutorial PLUS my Nana’s famous frozen pumpkin pie recipe.

 First, a little back-story.
 As many of my posts do, this one started off with an inkling of an idea instead of a full-blown concept.
 I remembered stumbling upon a pretty cool print a while back that someone had made based on their mother’s famous soup recipe.